HildoBijl/stepwise/shared/packages/utils/src/primitives/arrays/README.md

 ## Specialized array functions

 - [sorting](./sorting.ts) is about sorting arrays in certain ways or doing the opposite: applying a shuffling.
+- [random](./random.ts) is about the random generation/manipulation of sets.
+Think of shuffling or randomly generating.
 - [multidimensional](./multidimensional.ts) focus on higher-dimensional arrays, checking their dimensions and extracting terms based on indices.